RaghaviRajumohan/Rhythms-of-Data/Youtube_Comments_Sentiment_Analysis/README.md

    - Analyze the sentiment of YouTube comments to understand the audience's emotional response to Doechii's videos.
    - Leverage sentiment scores and engagement metrics to predict video view counts.
 - **Data Source**:
-   - YouTube comments and metadata from Doechii's official YouTube channel.
+   - YouTube API for extracting comments, video statistics, and engagement data from Doechii's channel.

 ## Project Steps